Sergio Gor: U.S. Ambassador to India (2026–present)

-On August 22, 2025, Donald Trump named Gor as his nominee for United States ambassador to India and as his special envoy for South and Central Asian affairs.
-Trump's decision came amid tensions in India–United States relations.
+On August 22, 2025, Trump named Gor as his nominee for United States ambassador to India.
+Trump's decision came amid tensions in India–United States relations, including ongoing trade negotiations.
 On October 7, the Senate voted to confirm Gor in a bloc of nominees.
 He was sworn in on November 10.
+Gor presented his credentials to Indian president Droupadi Murmu at the Rashtrapati Bhavan in New Delhi on January 14, 2026.
+As the ambassador to India, Gor moved to cancel an million renovation of the U.S. embassy in New Delhi.